 This post may contain affiliate links.
 Please see my disclosure policy.

-There’s nothing better than rich and fudgy baked chocolate buttermilk doughnuts dipped in chocolate glaze!
-Moist and tender with deep chocolate flavor, these cake-style doughnuts are perfect for chocolate lovers and the best way to enjoy chocolate for breakfast. 🙂 Recipe yields 14-15 doughnuts.
+There’s nothing better than rich and fudgy chocolate donuts dipped in glossy chocolate glaze!
+Moist and tender with deep chocolate flavor, these baked cake-style doughnuts are perfect for chocolate lovers.
+Recipe yields 16 donuts.

 Want to save this recipe?